sunny-Codes/SAME/README.md

             If you turn on the flag, mean/std statistics of data are computed and saved.
             (For the test dataset, turn this off so the statistics won't be computed.
             Statistics from the training dataset will be used automatically during inference.)
---wopair    : when using a dataset without augmented pairs (i.e., w/o pair.txt)
+--wopair    : when using a dataset without augmented pairs (i.e., w/o pair.txt).
---append_log: when continuing the process (killed unexpectedly) or when merging multiple dataset
+--append_log: when continuing the process (killed unexpectedly) or when merging multiple dataset.
 ```

 <details>